uzzielperez/appriemkt/README.md

 ## License
 Licensed under the [GNU Affero General Public License v3.0](./LICENSE).
 This project is open-source with a copyleft approach—any derivative works, including networked use, must also be licensed under AGPL-3.0 and shared with the community.

+### Environment Variables

+Required environment variables in `.env`:
+- `OPENAI_API_KEY`: Your OpenAI API key
+- `ANTHROPIC_API_KEY`: Your Anthropic API key (optional)
+- `PORT`: Server port (default: 3000)

+## Contributing

+1. Fork the repository
+2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
+3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
+4. Push to the branch (`git push origin feature/AmazingFeature`)
+5. Open a Pull Request

+## License

+This project is licensed under the MIT License - see the LICENSE file for details.

+## Acknowledgments

+- OpenAI for GPT-4 API
+- Anthropic for Claude API
+- jsPDF for PDF generation